Pendon13/CS643-1-AWS-Car-Text-Recognition/README.md

  2. Enter `y` to install java.

 When this command is ran, the EC2 Instance should have a java installed.
-Check with `java -version` `java -version` should return build 1.8 for Correto-8.
+Check with `java -version`

+`java -version` should return build 1.8 for Correto-8.

 ## FTP Jar files into EC2 Instance

  1. Open WinSCP
- 2. Enter Host name as the <IP-V4 DNS> located in the EC2 Instance Details -> Public IPv4 DNS
+ 2. Enter Host name as the `<IP-V4 DNS>` located in the EC2 Instance Details -> Public IPv4 DNS
  3. Enter ec2-user as the user name
  4. Click Advanced -> SSH -> Authentication
  5. Under Private key file, browse for the .ppk file.
-	- This should open a location in the ec2 instance that corresponds to the putty folder.
+	- This should open a location in the EC2 instance that corresponds to the putty folder.
  6. Drag and drop the .jar file into this folder.
-	 - For the car ec2 this .jar should be carrecognition-1.0-FINAL-jar-with-dependencies.jar.
+	 - For the car EC2 this .jar should be `carrecognition-1.0-FINAL-jar-with-dependencies.jar`.
-	 - For the text ec2 this .jar file should be textrecognition-1.0-FINAL-jar-with-dependencies.jar.
+	 - For the text EC2 this .jar file should be `textrecognition-1.0-FINAL-jar-with-dependencies.jar`.
  7. Open a new tab for WinSCP and do the same thing for the other EC2 Instance.